When you're launching a business, one of the options that could arise is a sole proprietorship.

 There are several benefits to running this type of business, including:

-- Sole proprietorships are owned and run by a single person.
-As such, you can make all the decisions solely on your own without the inconvenience and time-consuming process of shareholder meetings, votes, etc.
+- A single person owns and runs a sole proprietorship.
+You make all the decisions solely on your own.
+There’s no inconvenience and time-consuming process of shareholder meetings, votes, etc.

-- With a sole proprietorship, it's easier to deal with administrative issues, and you'll likely have fewer contracts and legal procedures, tax requirements, filing, etc.
+- With a sole proprietorship, it's easier to deal with administrative issues.
+You'll likely have fewer contracts and legal procedures, tax requirements, filing, etc.

-- Sole proprietorship losses can be claimed as personal income losses, which can help when it comes time to file your tax returns.
+- You can claim sole proprietorship losses as personal income losses.
+This can help when it comes time to file your tax returns.

 While there are many advantages to running your own business, there are also disadvantages to consider.
-For example, if an employee is injured on site, you can be held responsible.
-For this reason, it’s very important to select the right sole proprietorship business insurance.
+For example, if an employee is injured on-site, you can be held responsible.
+For this reason, it’s very important to select the right sole proprietor business insurance.

 Here’s what you should consider when comparing sole proprietor insurance policies: